 Then it hit me like a ton of bricks – why do I care if they are stopping?
 I’m not comparing myself to anyone else.
 So I closed my eyes, reset my purpose and then opened up to stare at myself in the mirror and boy did my strength return tenfold.
 I powered through and knew that I needed to put on my blinders and do it for me.
 Not for any other person in that room.
 ME!

 And if you stay the course and keep those blinders on, you’ll still be racing long after those other horses lose their steam and are no longer running.
-Long after their bodies have given up or thrown in the towel you’ll still be racing .
-Hang in there with me friends, were just warming up!
+Long after their bodies have given up or thrown in the towel you’ll still be racing.
+Hang in there with me friends, we are just warming up!